Welcome

 Welcome to "Rust-Python interoperability"!

-This course will teach you how to write Python extensions in Rust, and how to call Rust code from Python.
+This course will teach you how to call Rust code from Python, packaged as a native extension module.

 We assume you are familiar with both Rust and Python, but we don't assume any prior interoperability knowledge.
 We will provide a brief explanation and references whenever we rely on advanced language features in either language.